Nicholas-BI/bakery-efficiency-score/README.md

 - 📊 **Ranks every recipe** based on your personal goals
 - 🎚️ **Slider controls** let you weigh Profit, Cook Time, Servings, and XP — the score updates in real time
 - 🧮 **Exponent-based logic** means higher weights have more impact (it's not just linear)
-- 🍳 **Filter by appliance** — see only what you can cook on your ovens, grills, or drink machines
+- 🍳 **Filter by appliance** — see only what you can cook on your ovens, deep fryers, or drink machines
 - ⏲️ **Filter by cook time** — want to prep something while you’re gone for 4 hours?
 Just pick that time range and see your best options
 - 🔁 **Preset buttons** let you switch between playstyles like “Quick Cash” and “XP Farm”
 - 🔍 Hover over any recipe to see a detailed **tooltip breakdown** showing how the score was calculated